-Our thermal energy calculator is a handy tool which can characterize ideal gas parameters, such as the average kinetic energy of molecules, the average velocity of molecules or the total thermal energy of the gas.
-The behavior of gases can be explained by the kinetic molecular theory, which describes a gas as a large number of atoms or molecules which are in constant motion.
+Our thermal energy calculator is a handy tool that can characterize ideal gas parameters, such as the average kinetic energy of molecules, the average velocity of molecules, or the total thermal energy of gas.
+The kinetic molecular theory explains the behavior of gases, which describes a gas as a large number of atoms or molecules in constant motion.
 Those particles can collide with each other and with the walls of the container.

-Read on if you want to know more about kinetic molecular theory definition and find out what is the relationship between temperature and kinetic energy.
-In the text below, we have explained what is thermal energy, as well as provided the thermal energy definition and thermal energy equation.
-You may also be interested in our air pressure at altitude calculator or air density calculator.
+Read on if you want to know more about the kinetic molecular theory definition and find out what the relationship is between temperature and kinetic energy.
+In the text below, we have explained:

 Kinetic molecular theory definition

-Kinetic molecular theory states that gas pressure is caused by the impacts of molecules with the walls of a container.
+The kinetic molecular theory states that gas pressure is caused by the impacts of molecules on the walls of a container.
 These molecules collide with each other, thus changing their velocities.
 The kinetic molecular theory definition is formulated under certain assumptions:

 - A gas consists of particles of the same mass and negligible size compared to the average distance between particles.